Logan hosted a top-level squash tournament over the weekend, which brought elite and community competition to Daisy Hill across four days.

 “Also competing is Amity Alarcos, currently ranked fourth in Papua New Guinea, who trains here at Daisy Hill while studying in Australia.”

-Ms Tracey-Patte said the event had drawn strong interest, with about 132 players registered so far.
+Ms Tracey-Patte said the event had drawn strong interest, a total of 139 players registered to play in the event.

 “We’ve got a lot of our locals playing.
 They’re our elite players that are actually based at Daisy Hill,” she said.

-The tournament returns after a two-year break, with the City of Logan backing its revival.
+The tournament returned after a two-year break, with the City of Logan backing its revival.

 “The squash Queensland event hasn’t happened for two years… we’re hosting it again, so it’s had a break,” Ms Tracey-Patte said.